ipcoregarfield/GEM_Project/README.md

 **GEM** is a serial of development on communication, digital signal processing and image processing etc., in order to train the engineering behaviors for university students.
 For more information, connect to the project numbers.

 ##2.
 Who can join the projects?
-It is an open and global projects and everyone interested in can join into the projects.
+It is an open and global project and everyone interested in can join into the projects.
 As the engineering background, the training on electronic engineering, especially signal and system, and digital single processing, and digital logic design, and Verilog language, will be very helpful.
 Technically, the working languages in the projects will be English (recommended) and Chinese.
 Other language is welcome, but the documents in English and/or Chinese should be included.

 ##3.
 What tools are necessary?
-There is no official tool for the projects.
+There is no official tool for the project.
 Although **GEM** is assigned as software, platform and device free, there are some tools recommended.
 The research and simulation on algorithms, in **GEM** group, is based on MATLAB.
  And the Verilog synthesis verification one is Quartus II by Altera.